 Q: What time are check-in and check-out?

-A: Normally, check-in is after 3 pm and check-out is before noon.
+A: Normally, check-in is after 3 pm and check-out is before 11 am.
 Operating around a small family unit, we do our best to accommodate special situations and provide our guests with the most flexibility we can, however, it is impossible for us to be present at our reception desk all day.
 If you change the arrival time that you provided when making your reservation, your arrival flight, your driving itinerary or if you are stuck in traffic or at the border crossing, we ask you to please inform us of this delay as soon as possible so that we can make arrangements for someone to welcome you at your arrival.

 It is also possible to leave your suitcases and take your room keys in the morning during breakfast hours.

 Q: What time is breakfast served?

 A: Our simple but hearty continental breakfast is served from 8 am to 10 am during the week and from 9 am to 11 am on weekends and holidays.
 Our kitchen is equipped with a large rustic table that seats up to 12 people comfortably.

 Q: Are the photos of the rooms accurate representations?